List of Star Wars weapons: Projectile weapons

-Projectile weapons, also referred to as slugthrowers, appear in the Star Wars universe in various forms.
+Within the Star Wars canon, projectile weapons, referred to as slugthrowers, appear in the Star Wars universe in various forms.
 Reference material identifies the Tusken Raiders as using a type of slugthrower called a cycler rifle, built from stolen and scavenged parts and firing a solid shot enveloped in energy.
 The bounty hunter Aurra Sing is also identified as wielding an Adventurer slugthrower rifle, which is described as flooding the firing chamber with a rich oxidizer as it detonates its shell to give the projectile extra range and power.
+Larger versions referred to as mass-driver cannons were typically mounted on walkers such as the AT-TE and AT-DP.

 The bowcaster is a crossbow-like weapon carried by Chewbacca (Peter Mayhew/Joonas Suotamo) during the events of the Star Wars films.
 Canonically, bowcasters were developed by the Wookiees and were a favorite weapon of theirs; other races were generally not strong enough to operate the cocking mechanism.
 Their function is described in reference material as firing a metal bolt called a quarrel.
 Alternating polarizer orbs on either end of the bow create a magnetic field which propels the quarrel forward, emerging from the barrel enveloped in blaster energy to give it an explosive impact.

 Chirrut Îmwe (Donnie Yen) carries a custom-built bowcaster in Rogue One: A Star Wars Story.
 Identified as a lightbow, the weapon operates on the same principle as a Wookie bowcaster and is said to be more powerful than a heavy blaster rifle, allowing Chirrut to shoot down a TIE fighter during the events of the film.